 “Here in Arcata, California, jay pairs stake claim to our yards, both front and back, and they stay all day and all year,” Jeff says.
 Researchers fit the birds with leg bands, each with a different color combination to identify them.
 “Jay pairs readily come to bird feeders, so we can see who’s who and who they are hanging out with or chasing off,” Jeff says.

 Find out why the blue jay range is expanding westward.

 These clever and social jays communicate with other birds in a variety of ways.
 Jeff says, “They have dozens of call types conveying different information.”
 These include harsh rattles and melodious notes.
 “Steller’s jays also imitate calls made by hawk species they live with,” he says.

-In winter, they use those calls to scare other birds away from feeders so all the food is left to them.
+In winter, they use those calls to stir things up and scare other birds away from feeders so all the food is left to them.
 Using their voices in another way, they team up to scold and chase away predators, including the great horned owl.
 Ornithologists call this group behavior mobbing.

 “This Steller’s jay (above) is my favorite all-year round backyard visitor.
 He’s very smart and entertaining, imitating various birds, especially red-tailed hawks, and managed to trick me!” says Dagmar Teleky.

 Look for California scrub-jays on the west coast.